 - Look at Adata drives for quality hard drives and SSD drives.

-Note: Matt Lit Photo education is not sponsored by Adobe nor Adata.
+Note: Matt Lit Photo education is not sponsored by Adobe nor Adata (though I’d sure like to be!).
 Adobe is the software I teach for Colorado Mountain College and my preferred software for my professional work.
 Adata drives are the portable drives I use and are built tough!

 What’s included in the photography class: